 SportsAid's partners are vital to the success of young athletes throughout Great Britain.
 Create a unique partnership of your own and build a long-lasting relationship with the brightest sporting prospects.

-A number of trusts and charitable funds across the country partner with SportsAid to make a difference to young people - in certain cases this can just focus on a particular area, such as disability sports, depending on their goals.
+The charity also works with many local authorities and County Sports Partnerships (CSPs) across the country to decide which athletes to support in their region.
+A number of trusts and charitable funds partner with SportsAid to make a difference to young people - in certain cases this can focus on a specific area, such as disability sports, depending on their goals.

 Each partnership is unique but what every partner gets is exclusive access to the athletes they are supporting.
-Your partnership could start at any point during the year and there is no minimum number of athletes.
+You could start at any point during the year and there is no minimum number of athletes.
 The typical SportsAid award they receive is £1,000 a year.
+You could do the following after the sports have nominated their athletes to SportsAid in the autumn:

 SportsAid delivers educational and interactive workshops to support the development of young talented athletes and increase their knowledge base as they progress in their sporting careers.
 The workshops provide a unique opportunity for partners to engage with staff, including senior management, build relationships with athletes and their parents/guardian, and gather reams of exciting content for media output for now and the future.